DuarteGirao/MasterNOVAIMS/Business Intelligence/Read.md

 capital.
 During the initial five years, they were able to develop the company, with a focus on serving local communities, by signing supply agreements, establishing partnerships, and gaining customer loyalty.
-However, the first few years were difficult, and the company struggled to make a name for itself in the market.
+However, the first few years were difficult, and the company struggled to make a name for itself in the market.<br>
-With a decade of hard work and dedication, the business began to reap the rewards, and by the end of the twentieth century, the company then decided to expand internationally, along with a digital transformation of all the business processes, with Canada being the first choice.
+With a decade of hard work and dedication, the business began to reap the rewards, and by the end of the twentieth century, the company then decided to expand internationally, along with a digital transformation of all the business processes, with Canada being the first choice.<br>
 As of the end of 2021, Brikint has become a big-sized company, leading in the market in the retail sector, shaping the current market and among the top preferences of customers.
 The business summary is the following:<br>